tanagraspace/opssat-saasy-ml/README.md

-# OPS-SAT Datapool Stress Tester App
+# OPS-SAT Datapool Polling App
-An NMF App to stress test fetching and setting OBSW datapool parameters
+An NMF App to poll for OBSW datapool parameters.

 ## Installing